-This teaching resource is the perfect biological science project to use when teaching and learning about how living things live in different places where their needs are met.
-Building an earthworm house also provides a great opportunity for students to observe the external features of small animals.
+This teaching resource is the perfect science project for teaching and learning about how living things live in different places where their needs are met.
+Building an earthworm house also provides an excellent opportunity for students to observe the external features of small animals.

 - It is essential to give children an understanding of the issues that impact our environment.

 - This activity allows them to understand a simple day-to-day activity that they can do that will make a real difference in their world.